operate-first/operations/runbooks/jupyterhub.md

 ### Insufficient disk space for notebook pod

 When a user runs out of disk space on their notebook pod, the pod will fail to start and give little indication to the user about why that's happening.
-Use our [grafana dashboard](https://grafana-route-opf-monitoring.apps.zero.massopen.cloud/d/YuYfkHYMk/jupyterhub-usage?orgId=1) to determine if the user has, in fact, used up their storage quota.
+Follow steps [here](https://github.com/operate-first/blueprint/blob/main/docs/userstories/jupyterhub/analyze_storage.feature) to determine if the user has, in fact, used up their storage quota.

-If the user has run out of storage space, follow the steps [here](https://github.com/operate-first/blueprint/blob/main/docs/userstories/ops/increase_pvc_size_jh.feature) to increase their PVC size.
+If the user has run out of storage space, follow the steps [here](https://github.com/operate-first/blueprint/blob/main/docs/userstories/jupyterhub/increase_pvc_size_jh.feature) to increase their PVC size.

 ### Custom Image not listed in Spawner UI

 Custom JupyterHub notebook images add libraries, and kernels to JupyterHub which users can spawn and use.
-The steps followed to create these custom images are documented [here](https://github.com/operate-first/blueprint/blob/main/docs/userstories/ops/add_imagestream_to_jh.feature).
+The steps followed to create these custom images are documented [here](https://github.com/operate-first/blueprint/blob/main/docs/userstories/jupyterhub/add_imagestream_to_jh.feature).

 After adding the custom image to `odh/base/jupyterhub/notebook-images` if the images do not show up in the JH Spawner UI then ensure the following: